singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 1. A period (range of durations)
 2. A probability

 An SLE is a simple expectation/goal (not a promise or a consequential commitment) about Cycle Times.
 Because of uncertainties, it's presented with one or more pairs of probability (e.g., 85%) and range (e.g., up to 7 days).
 If different types of work are defined in the Workflow, there can be different SLEs for those types.
+Remember that it is not a commitment, it is an expectation/forecast.

+Q. Why is SLE realistic?
+A. An SLE is realistic because it is based on historical data, the team met these expectations in the past.
+Although not every item will meet the completion time, an SLE is more than a completion time alone, it also includes a probability.

+Q. Why is SLE reliable?
+A. Example SLE: 80% of the work items of this type are done in 5 days.

+In the example, we see that our team completed these types of tasks 80% of the time in 5 days or less.
+The SLE is mainly used as an inspection and adaptation of the flow by the development team.
+When a work item is reaching its SLE or has passed its SLE could be a trigger for the team to act upon.

+Note that an SLE is not reliable for commitment dates, it is not meant to be used like that.

+One thing to note though is that an SLE improves over time because it has more historical data.

 **Sprint Backlog**